franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu2.png' width='200'>

-The next entry in the menu shows the currently active window; here you can toggle its references (this entry is missing in case there is no active window, for example, when you're on an empty mSpace).
+The next entry in the menu is dynamic and always shows the currently active window (in case there is no active window, for example, when you're on an empty mSpace, this entry is missing); here you can toggle the references of the window.
 You can get more information about this feature in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu3.png' width='200'>